rollbar/rollbar-gem/docs/configuration_options.md

 ### logger

 The logger to use *instead of* the default logger.
-Especially useful in `scope`s where you wish to send log messages elsewhere.
+Especially useful when you wish to send log messages elsewhere.

 ### payload_options